howardhowardhowardhoward/2020Mission-Website/README.md

    pip install -r requirements.txt
    ```

-4. Configure your MySQL connection in `Website/__init__.py`

-First, create a `.env` file in your project root with the following content:
+4. Create a `.env` file in your project root with the following content:

 ```env
 DB_HOST=your_host